julioGN/musicmegacomparator/README.md

 - Upload your library files (CSV/JSON) with drag-and-drop
 - Compare libraries with real-time visual feedback
 - Create YouTube Music playlists from missing tracks
+- Scan for duplicates in YouTube Music and build a duplicates playlist
 - Export results as CSV files

 ### 3. Command Line Interface